 The funding will support you to run community action activities to increase awareness of gambling harms and seeks to build a collaborative approach.
 As such, grant holders will be required to:

-- participate in a collaborative co-design workshop in April 2026 where you will..
+- participate in a collaborative co-design workshop on 21st April 2026 where you will..

 - be supported by people with lived experience of gambling harms and local knowledge to develop your approach to utilising the funds